ai-winter/python_motion_planning/tutorials/2d/controller/path_tracker.md

-Transform the planned path from map frame to world frame.
+The path planners plan points on the grid map.
+However, the controllers use coordinates in world frame.
+We need to transform the planned path from map frame to world frame.

 ```python
 path_world = map_.path_map_to_world(path)